|Nutrition Facts (per serving)|

-- Seal the sardines in plastic and they will keep for 2-3 weeks in the fridge or a year if you vacuum-seal them and put them in the freezer.
+- Seal the sardines in plastic and they will keep for two to three weeks in the fridge or a year if you vacuum-seal them and put them in the freezer.

-Another thing to do with smoked sardines is to cut the heads off and arrange them in a jar or Tupperware and then cover them in oil.
+- Another thing to do with smoked sardines is to cut the heads off and arrange them in a jar or Tupperware container and then cover them in oil.
 Kept in the fridge, these will last months if they're completely covered in oil.